olofs22/ecommerce-clean-architecture/README.md

 ## Testing

 The repo includes `ECommerce.API/api-tests.http` — open in Visual Studio or VS Code (REST Client) and run the requests top to bottom.
 Tokens and IDs chain automatically.
-Run this from the top.

 ## Project Layout
 src/